cse110-sp21-group34/cse110-sp21-group34/specs/features/feature-list.md

 There were many features that we wanted to originally implement but due to time constraints and the relative difficulty of the tasks we were not able to:

 ### 1. Different Languages for Labels

+We really wanted to complete the functionality for changing the languages of the prompts displayed when creating or editing the label.
+This would allow for the complete experience of using a different language in Equinox.
+But, as implementation of labels was completed on Wednesday of Week 11, we were not able to

 ### 2. Search Function